sherylg343/BYON/README.md

 1. Sticky Navbar covering headlines when clicking navbar links: I tried adjusting top margins but after discussing with mentor, saw that the navbar height of 96px could be compensated for with a top padding of 100px on all sections.
+Confirmed resolution by viewing deployed web page and testing links.

-2. I had a width scroll bar.
-Found it was caused by a row in the Customer page caused by having row columns that added up to >12.
-Fixed the column and offset widths so they equaled 12 and scroll bar disappeared.
+2. I had a width scroll bar appearing in deployed web page.
+I found it was the result of a an extended row in the Customer page caused by having row columns that added up to >12.
+I fixed the column and offset widths so they equaled 12 and scroll bar disappeared.

-3. At mentor's suggestion, I reviewed classes and any that were not repeated, changed those to id's.
+3. At mentor's suggestion, I reviewed classes and any that were not used more than once were changed to id's.

 4. Based on Lighthouse report, I compressed images and replaced origianal images with compressed images.

+5.

 ### Issues and Resolutions